-- This reset can only be triggered by selecting the Reboot option in the router's web GUI. - The router will reboot, applying its customized configuration. - Configuration Reset1: - Press the RST button. - The router will reset to its default factory configuration, including RA configurations. - Emergency Reset1: - Use this option if the router fails to boot due to incorrect configuration or a filesystem error. - Power off the router by disconnecting its power supply.
+- This reset can only be triggered by selecting the Reboot option in the router's web GUI. - The router will reboot, applying its customized configuration. - Configuration Reset: - Press the RST button. - The router will reset to its default factory configuration, including RA configurations. - Emergency Reset: - Use this option if the router fails to boot due to incorrect configuration. - Power off the router by disconnecting its power supply.
 Then, while holding the RST button, power on the router and continue holding the RST button for at least 10 seconds. - The router will reset its configuration, including RA configurations, similar to the Configuration Reset.